hakuhodo-technologies/scope-rl/docs/documentation/frequently_asked_questions.rst

 .. rubric:: Q. xxx environment does not work on d3rlpy, which is used for model training.
 How should we fix it? (d3rlpy and SCOPE-RL is compatible to different version of Open AI Gym.)

-A. While SCOPE-RL is compatible to the latest API of Open AI Gym, d3rlpy is not.
-Therefore, please use `OldGymAPIWrapper` provided in `scope_rl/utils.py` to make the environment work for d3rlpy.
+A. While OFRL is compatible to the latest API of Open AI Gym, d3rlpy is not.
+Therefore, please use `OldGymAPIWrapper` provided in `scope_rl/utils.py` to enable the use of d3rlpy.

 .. code-block:: Python